-Try to design function signatures to be absolutely transparent about what the function does, what arguments it takes, and what's the outcome.
-While reading code that works with your API, it must be easy to understand what it does without referring to the docs.
+Try to design function signatures that are transparent about what the function does, what arguments it takes, and what the outcome is.
+When reading code that works with your API, it should be easy to understand what it does without referring to the documentation.